-Asset Type Asset Owner Material & Colour Duct Recommend De Minimum Proximity Footway / Footpath Carriageway distance Highway A Authority Services Street Lighting England and Wales Black Cable Black or Orange Consult electricity asset owner first 450mm 600mm Scotland Northern Ireland Purple Cable Black or Purple Cable Purple Orange 450mm 250mm Traffic Control All regions Orange Cable Orange 450mm 600mm Street Furniture All regions Black Cable Black Telecomms All regions Black Cable Purple or Orange 250mm 450mm Motorways and Trunk Road Servic ces Road Lighting England and Wales Black Cable Orange 450mm 600mm Scotland Purple Cable Purple 1.
-Communications England and Wales Grey Cable Purple 450mm 450mm 250mm Scotland Black Cable Black or Grey 250mm Communications Power All regions Black Cable Purple Duct 450mm 600mm
+Asset Type Asset Owner Material & Colour Duct Recommended Minimum Depths vii Minimum Proximity Footway / Footpath ix Carriageway distance viii Highway Authority Services Street Lighting England and Wales Black Cable Black or Orange Consult electricity asset owner first 450mm 520mm Scotland Purple Cable Purple 450mm 250mm Northern Ireland Black or Purple Cable Orange Traffic Control All regions Orange Cable Orange 450mm 600mm Street Furniture All regions Black Cable Black Telecomms All regions Black Cable Purple or Orange 250mm 450mm Motorways and Trunk Road Services Road Lighting England and Wales Black Cable Orange 450mm 600mm Communications England and Wales Grey Cable Purple 450mm 450mm 250mm Scotland Black Cable Black or Grey 250mm Communications Power All regions Black Cable Purple Duct 450mm 600mm

-- i.
-Depths are taken from the surface level to the crown of the apparatus. - ii.
-The minimum proximity distance is a 360° separation with some deviation allowed for small diameter services explained in section 4 - iii.
-Cycle track should be treated as a footway/footpath or carriageway depending on its location in the highway see section 4.8
+&lt;sup>vii Depths are taken from the surface level to the crown of the apparatus

+&lt;sup>viii The minimum proximity distance is a 360° radial separation, with some deviation allowed for small diameter services, explained in Section 4

+&lt;sup>ix Cycle track should be treated as a footway/footpath or carriageway, depending on its location in the highway, see Section 4.8

-3.2.
+Street Works UK Guidelines on the Positioning and Colour Coding of Underground Utilities' Apparatus 3.2.
 Identification of Apparatus

 - 3.2.1.
 It is recommended for all new asset installations, that utilities and other parties use the colour coding shown in Tables 1 and 2 of this publication. - 3.2.2.
 All apparatus should be treated cautiously until its ownership and use are confirmed.
 A pipe, cable or duct may have the asset owner's name and contact details stamped upon it.
 Avoiding damage to all apparatus is imperative, as the consequences are costly and dangerous. - 3.2.3.
-When working with or adjacent to legacy assets, it is essential to remember: - a Colours may look different under poor or artificial lighting, and aggressive soils may discolour pigments in duct, pipe and cable colourings over time. - b An older pipe or duct could contain apparatus not explicitly indicated by its colour coding.
-Electricity cables are sometimes placed in ducts that do not match the colour coding of this publication. - c In addition to colour coding, other methods of identification may be used, such as Marker warning systems, see section 3.4. - d Water pipes, electricity and telecommunication cables may be encapsulated in plastic.
-If any black plastic service is found, it should be treated as a live electricity cable until proven otherwise. - e Iron and steel water and gas pipes may appear very similar.
-If any such pipe is uncovered, it should be treated as a live gas pipe until proven otherwise. - f Welded steel pipes are often used as the material for Major Accident Hazzard Pipelines and should be treated with additional caution. - g All apparatus should be deemed live unless confirmed dead by the asset owner.
+When working with or adjacent to legacy assets, it is essential to remember: - a.
+Colours may look different under poor or artificial lighting, and aggressive soils may discolour pigments in duct, pipe and cable colourings over time. - b.
+An older pipe or duct could contain apparatus not explicitly indicated by its colour coding.
+Electricity cables are sometimes placed in ducts that do not match the colour coding of this publication. - c.
+In addition to colour coding, other methods of identification may be used, such as Marker warning systems, see section 3.4. - d.
+Water pipes, electricity and telecommunication cables may be encapsulated in plastic.
+If any black plastic service is found, it should be treated as a live electricity cable until proven otherwise. - e.
+Iron and steel water and gas pipes may appear very similar.
+If any such pipe is uncovered, it should be treated as a live gas pipe until proven otherwise. - f.
+Welded steel pipes are often used as the material for Major Accident Hazard Pipelines and should be treated with additional caution. - g.
+All apparatus should be deemed live unless confirmed dead by the asset owner.